Andrea-Guarneri/instagram_clone/readme.md

 - Open the index.html file in your preferred web browser.

-- Explore the Instagram clone interface and the CSS properties used for styling.
+- Explore the Instagram clone interface and the CSS properties used for styling and responsiveness.

 ## Credits
 This project is inspired by the Instagram platform and serves as an exercise in HTML and CSS.
 It was created by Andrea Guarneri.